 Full-day experiential workshops (includes all materials and snacks): $400

 Note that there is no cost for caregivers or assistants to attend Enabling Garden programs.

 We would be happy to provide a full-day program or customize a program for your organization’s needs.
-Please contact our Enabling Garden Specialst, Jane New.
+Please contact us to discuss a tailored program.